A bowl of beef pho served with a side of bean sprouts and basil.

 • Brunswick

-Good Days is a small spot with a stripped-back menu of only four main dishes – but what it lacks in quantity it more than makes up for in quality.
+Good Days is a small spot with a stripped-back menu of only a few main dishes – but what it lacks in quantity it more than makes up for in quality.
 The pho is made with sous vide Victorian Angus beef and bone marrow or braised and grilled mushrooms for a vegetarian option.
 You could also easily make a meal out of a few snacks (think sweet and sticky glazed chicken wings or pork and prawn spring rolls) and drinks, which revolve around natural wines and local craft beers.
 To top it all off, nearly everything is gluten-free, and with many vegan-friendly options, this is a safe bet for those with allergies or dietary requirements.

 Advertising